rafa3lmonteiro/cloud/README.md

-# Cloud
+# Cloud automation

-Repository focused on cloud automation projects
+Repository for studies and projects of automations in Cloud.